Bad things happen. Sometimes negative events exact a substantial cost.

 - They offer financial protection against unexpected events.

-- Individual policies are underwritten, which includes a medical exam.
+- Individual policies are underwritten, which includes taking a medical exam.

 - It’s less expensive to buy both types of insurance when you’re young and in good health.